 Are you a chocolate addict?
 Check out some of these other sweet treats!

 - Chocolate Babka Recipe – Sweet, chocolatey bread.
 Best dunked in coffee for breakfast.

 - Chocolate Salami – Yes, you read it right.
 This salami log is made out of chocolate and perfect for your next holiday tray.

 - Chocolate Dipped Figs – It’s fig season, so why not dip this high-class fruit in chocolate?

 - Chocolate Raspberry Truffles – Truffles at home — the easy way.

 Share Some Love ❤️

 - Fill muffin cups half full with batter.
-Top each with about 1 tablespoon of cream cheese mixture.
+Top each cupcake with about 1 tablespoon of the cream cheese mixture.

-- Bake at 350F for about 25 minutes, until the toothpick inserted into the cupcake comes out clean.
-Cool for about 5 minutes before removing from pans to wire racks, to cool completely.
+- Bake at 350°F for about 25 minutes, or until a toothpick comes out clean.
+Cool for about 5 minutes before removing from the cupcake pan and placing on wire rack.